The Phoenician Women

 The Phoenician Women (Φοίνισσαι, Phoinissai) is a tragedy by Euripides, based on the same story as Aeschylus' play Seven Against Thebes.
 It was presented along with the tragedies Hypsipyle and Antiope.
 With this trilogy, Euripides won the second prize.
 The title refers to the Greek chorus, which is composed of Phoenician women on their way to Delphi who are trapped in Thebes by the war.
 Unlike some of Euripides' other plays, the chorus does not play a significant role in the plot, but represents the innocent and neutral people who very often are found in the middle of war situations.
 Patriotism is a significant theme in the story, as Polynices talks a great deal about his love for the city of Thebes but has brought an army to destroy it; Creon is also forced to make a choice between saving the city and saving the life of his son.

-Euripides wrote the play around 408 BC, amid military disasters for his homeland, Athens.

 Plot

 The play opens with a summary of the story of Oedipus and its aftermath told by Jocasta, who in this version has not committed suicide.
 She explains that after her husband blinded himself upon discovering that he was her son, his sons Eteocles and Polynices locked him away in hopes that the people might forget what had happened.
-He curses them, proclaiming that neither would rule without killing his brother.
+He cursed them, proclaiming that neither would rule without killing his brother.
 To avert this, they have agreed to split the country – Polynices allows Eteocles to rule for one year.
 When the year expired, Eteocles was to abdicate, allowing his brother to rule for a year.
 He refused to do so, forcing his brother into exile instead.
 While exiled, Polynices went to Argos, where he married the daughter of Adrastus, king of the Argives.
 He then persuaded Adrastus to send a force to help him reclaim the city.
 Jocasta has arranged for a cease-fire so that she can mediate between her two sons.

 She converses with Polynices about what his life in exile was like, and then listens to both of their arguments.
 Polynices re-explains the situation, and that he is the rightful king.
 Eteocles replies, saying that he desires power above all else and will not surrender it unless forced to.
 Jocasta reprimands them both, telling Eteocles his ambition may destroy the city and criticizing Polynices for bringing an army to sack the city he loves.
 They argue, but are unable to reach any agreement.

-Eteocles then meets with Creon to plan for the coming battle; since the Argives are sending one company against each gate, the Thebans select one company to defend each of the seven gates.
+Eteocles then meets with his uncle, Creon, to plan for the coming battle; since the Argives are sending one company against each gate, the Thebans select one company to defend each of the seven gates.
 Eteocles also asks Creon to ask Teiresias for advice, and gives the order that anyone who buries Polynices in Theban soil is to be executed.